offers hundreds of GRE video lessons and practice questions. Go there now.

 Each week Charlie reads articles from Time and Newsweek.
 Indeed, he tries to finish every article that doesn’t relate to Justin Bieber’s new haircut, or the latest electronic gadgets.
 After each issue, he writes half-page summaries for three articles from each magazine.
 These summaries strive to incorporate vocabulary and varied sentence structure.
 The latter will especially help with the Analytical Writing Assessment (AWA).

-Charlie has also picked up Barron’s 1100 Words You Need to Know.
-He works through a couple of lessons a day, making sure to use the words he is learning as often as possible (for word that just don’t seem to stick, Charlie uses Word Dynamo/Quizlet).
+Charlie has also checked out Magoosh’s GRE flashcards.
+He works through about 10 words a day, making sure to use the words he is learning as often as possible.

 Weeks 3-4